Top 10 Configuration Management Best Practices for 2026

 8. Use Infrastructure as Code (IaC) for Consistency

-Infrastructure as Code (IaC) is a transformative practice that treats the provisioning and management of infrastructure as a software development process.
-Instead of manual setup through consoles or scripts, infrastructure components like servers, networks, databases, and load balancers are defined in human-readable, version-controlled configuration files.
-This code-based approach enables version control, automated testing, and repeatable deployments, making it a cornerstone of modern configuration management best practices and essential for cloud certifications like AWS Certified Solutions Architect or Azure Administrator.
+Infrastructure as Code (IaC) changes how organizations manage and provision their technology by treating infrastructure setup as a software development task.
+Instead of using a web console or manual scripts to configure hardware, engineers define servers, networks, databases, and load balancers in human-readable, versioned text files.
+This code-based approach allows for automated testing, version control, and repeatable deployments.
+It serves as a fundamental part of configuration management and is a key topic for cloud certifications like the AWS Certified Solutions Architect or the Azure Administrator.

 Diagram illustrating Infrastructure as Code provisioning multiple cloud environments with resource management.